 Hélène Drouin, President

-Hélène Drouin has been president of Aquabiotech since its foundation in 1989.
-Hélène’s training in water treatment preceded her days at Laval.
-With a B.Sc. from the University of Guelph, she had managed an experimental trout farm for Université de Montréal before taking the long course in aquaculture at the Fisheries Academy in Leetown, West Virginia, where she built her first recirculation system.
+Hélène Drouin was one of the founding partners of our company and was president of Aquabiotech from its foundation in 1989 through 2022.
+Hélène’s training in water treatment preceded her days at Laval University.
+With a B.Sc. from the University of Guelph, she managed an experimental trout farm for Université de Montréal before taking the long course in aquaculture at the Fisheries Academy in Leetown, West Virginia, where she built her first recirculatory aquaculture system.
 Subsequently, she took courses in sanitary engineering and was hired by the Quebec Ministry of Agriculture to build a closed aquaculture system.
 Only later did she register at Laval to pursue her own research.